jessiewbailey/TaskFlow/README.md

 - **Share & Export**: Save dashboard configurations
 - **Custom Styling**: Match your organization's branding

+## RAG Search & Vector Database

+TaskFlow includes powerful semantic search capabilities powered by Qdrant vector database:

+### RAG Search Features
+- **Semantic Search**: Find similar tasks using natural language queries
+- **Vector Embeddings**: Automatic embedding generation for all tasks
+- **Similarity Scoring**: See how closely tasks match your search
+- **Advanced Filtering**: Combine semantic search with filters (exercise, priority, status)
+- **Real-time Results**: Instant search results as you type

+### How It Works
+1. **Automatic Indexing**: When tasks are created or updated, embeddings are generated
+2. **Vector Storage**: Embeddings are stored in Qdrant for fast similarity search
+3. **Query Processing**: Your search queries are converted to embeddings
+4. **Similarity Matching**: Qdrant finds the most similar tasks based on cosine similarity
+5. **Result Ranking**: Tasks are returned ranked by relevance

+### Use Cases
+- **Find Similar Tasks**: Discover related work that's already been done
+- **Knowledge Discovery**: Surface relevant information across exercises
+- **Duplicate Detection**: Identify similar or duplicate tasks
+- **Context Retrieval**: Find relevant context for new workflows

+### Exercise Organization
+Tasks can be organized into exercises for better management:
+- **Exercise Grouping**: Organize related tasks together
+- **Access Control**: Future support for exercise-based permissions
+- **Filtered Views**: View and search within specific exercises
+- **Bulk Operations**: Perform actions on all tasks in an exercise

 ### API Endpoints

 | Endpoint | Method | Description |